How Cubs’ Seiya Suzuki is progressing after landing on IL

 The Cubs backdated the move to Friday, the day after Suzuki sprained his left ring finger in Cincinnati while stealing second base.

-Cubs manager David Ross said Suzuki kept lobbying for “another day,” to test his finger in the hopes of returning.
-But teams can only backdate a move three days, and the Cubs still have a Saturday doubleheader coming up in a packed week.
+Manager David Ross said Suzuki kept lobbying for “another day” to test his finger in the hopes of returning.
+But teams can only backdate a move three days, and the Cubs still have a doubleheader Saturday as part of a busy week.

 “It’s quite different every day in terms of the condition on my finger,” he said, adding that as of Tuesday, he feels discomfort both hitting and catching the ball.

-The Cubs at least have outfield depth after calling up Nelson Velázquez on Monday.
-Over the weekend, the Cubs also activated Clint Frazier off the 10-day (appendicitis), and he started in right field on Tuesday.
+The Cubs at least have outfield depth after calling up Nelson Velazquez on Monday.
+Over the weekend, the Cubs also activated Clint Frazier off the 10-day IL (appendicitis), and he started in right field Tuesday.

+With the infield no longer short-handed and Jason Heyward still on the IL, utility player Christopher Morel has been playing primarily center field.

 Madrigal reinstated

-The Cubs reinstated second baseman Nick Madrigal off the 10-day IL, which he’d been on for three weeks with a low back strain.
+The Cubs took second baseman Nick Madrigal off the 10-day IL, where he had been for three weeks with a low back strain.

-In a two-game rehab assignment, Madrigal only got seven at-bats with Iowa over two rehab games, recording one hit.
+In a two-game rehab assignment, Madrigal only got seven at-bats with Iowa, recording one hit.

 “I’m not reinventing anything for me as a baseball player,” Madrigal said.
 “I’m confident in who I am, but there’s definitely been time to reflect and watch video.”

 He noticed how “stagnant” and “stiff” he looked in the batter’s box.
-Madrigal, who last season was hitting .305 before sustaining a season-ending hamstring injury, has started this season hitting .203.
+Madrigal, who last season was hitting .305 before sustaining a season-ending hamstring injury, has a .203 batting average.

-As he tries to regain his rhythm, expect to see Madrigal moving a little more before the pitch, a little bit of hip sway.
+As he tries to regain his rhythm, expect to see Madrigal moving a little more before the pitch with some hip sway.